Multiple Access Channel Simulation: Rate Region with No Encoder Shared Randomness

-When the random variables $X_1$ and $X_2$ are conditionally independent given $Z$, we can show that the inner bound of Theorem~\ref{thm:encsideIB} is tight by obtaining a stronger outer bound, thus completely characterizing the rate region. \begin{theorem}[Rate Region - Conditionally Independent Sources Given the Side Information] Consider a p.m.f. $q_{X_1X_2ZY}$ such that the random variables $X_1$ and $X_2$ are conditionally independent given $Z$.
-Then the rate region $\mathcal{R}_{\textup{MAC-coord}}$ is given by the set of all rate tuples $(R_1,R_2,R_{01},R_{02})$ such that
+{\blue When the random variables $X_1$ and $X_2$ are conditionally independent given $Z$, {\blue and the shared randomness rate $R_{02}$ is unlimited,} we can show that the inner bound of Theorem~\ref{thm:encsideIB} is tight by obtaining an outer bound which is strictly stronger than that in Theorem~\ref{thm:encsideOB} along with cardinality bounds on the auxiliary random variables {\blue that allows us to prove the continuity of the outer bound at $\epsilon=0$}, thereby completely characterizing the rate region {\blue $\mathcal{R}_{\textup{MAC-coord, UL-$S_2$}}^{\text{NO-$S_0$}}$.}} \begin{theorem}[Rate Region - Conditionally Independent Sources Given the Side Information] Consider a p.m.f. $q_{X_1X_2ZY}$ such that the random variables $X_1$ and $X_2$ are conditionally independent given $Z$, i.e., $I(X_1;X_2|Z)=0$.
+Then the rate region {\blue$\mathcal{R}_{\textup{MAC-coord, UL-$S_2$}}^{\emph{NO-$S_0$}}$} is given by the set of all rate tuples {\blue$(R_1,R_2,R_{01})$} such that

 for some p.m.f.